 Free informational session:

-SALISBURY, MD – August 29, 2017 – As part of the services it provides, Coastal Hospice offers volunteer support to patients and their families in hospice care and following the patients’ passing in all four Lower Shore counties the nonprofit serves.
-The hospice also seeks volunteers for other areas of need, including the We Honor Veterans program, the Berlin Thrift Shop, and bereavement support.
+SALISBURY, MD – Oct.
+16, 2017 – As part of the services it provides, Coastal Hospice offers volunteer support to patients and their families in hospice care and following the patients’ passing.
+The hospice also seeks volunteers for other areas of need, including the We Honor Veterans program, the Berlin Thrift Shop, bereavement support, and pet therapy.

 Coastal Hospice depends on their volunteers to provide the quality care every patient needs and deserves.
 The volunteer coordinator will work with individuals to match their interests to opportunities.

 “We are always looking for volunteers who want to make a difference, and there are many ways you can help,” Sally Rankin, volunteer coordinator for Coastal Hospice, said.
-“We have a particular need for volunteers to make follow-up grief support calls in coordination with a bereavement counselor.
+“We have a particular need for volunteers to help with pet therapy visits.
 We can work within your schedule and where you live, and give you the skills you’ll need to be a hospice volunteer.”

 Early registration is strongly encouraged.
 To register for training or to receive more information, call Volunteer Services at 410-742-8732 or email firstname.lastname@example.org.